Patch-level Neighborhood Interpolation: A General and Effective Graph-based Regularization Strategy

-In this paper, we firstly analyze the benefit of leveraging non-i.i.d information while developing more efficient regularization for deep neural networks, thus proposing a general and flexible patch neighbor regularizer called Patch-level Neighborhood Interpolation by interpolating the neighborhood representation.
-Furthermore, we customize our Patch-level Neighborhood Interpolation into VAT and MixUp, respectively.
-Extensive experiments have verified the effectiveness of the two derived approaches, therefore demonstrating the benefit of our Patch-level Neighborhood Interpolation.
-Our work paves a way toward better understanding and leveraging the knowledge of relationship between samples to design better regularization and improve generalization over a wide range of settings.

-Since the proposed Pani framework is general and flexible, more applications could be considered in the future, such as adversarial training for improving model robustness and natural language processing tasks.
-Also, the theoretical properties of Pani should also be analyzed.
+Since the proposed Pani framework is general and flexible, more regularizations and applications could be considered in the future, such as more regularization methods and applications in natural language processing tasks.
+We leave this exploration as future works.
+In addition, an analysis of the theoretical properties of Pani is also valuable in the future.